Kristina Mladenovic: 2016: French Open doubles champion

 Mladenovic moved on to the Asian swing, starting at the Korea Open.
 Seeded No. 4, Mladenovic had a surprise loss against Sara Sorribes Tormo, the 139th player in the world.
 Next, at the Wuhan Open, she faced world No. 1, Angelique Kerber in the second round.
 Kerber won the match, although Mladenovic captured the first set.
 In doubles, Mladenovic partnered with Garcia again, and the team was seeded No. 1.
-Despite this, the Frenchwomen lost their opening match against Christina McHale and Peng Shuai.
+Despite this, the French women lost their opening match against Christina McHale and Peng Shuai.
 In Beijing, Mladenovic defeated Jelena Janković in the first round, before facing eighth seed Madison Keys.
 Keys won in straight sets.
 In doubles, Mladenovic and Garcia, once again the No. 1 seeds, made their way to the final, in which they faced Mattek-Sands and Šafářová, in a rematch of the US Open final a few weeks earlier.
 Mattek-Sands and Šafářová won the final in two sets.

 Mladenovic had success in singles at the Hong Kong Open.
 An unseeded player, she reached the semifinals after defeating doubles rival Mattek-Sands in the quarterfinals.
 She passed No. 8 seed Daria Gavrilova to reach her second singles final of the year.
 She was defeated by former No. 1, Wozniacki, in the final.

-Shortly before heading into the WTA Finals, Mladenovic and Caroline Garcia received the WTA Award for Best Doubles Team of the Year.
-During the WTA Finals, the Frenchwomen defeated Julia Görges and Karolína Plíšková in the quarterfinals, but fell to Mattek-Sands and Šafářová in the semifinals.
+Shortly before heading into the WTA Finals, Mladenovic and Garcia received the WTA Award for Best Doubles Team of the Year.
+During the WTA Finals, the French women defeated Julia Görges and Karolína Plíšková in the quarterfinals, but fell to Mattek-Sands and Šafářová in the semifinals.

 During the 2016 Fed Cup final between France and the Czech Republic, Mladenovic lost the first rubber narrowly against Karolína Plíšková 3–6, 6–4, 14–16, a match that lasted 3 hours 48 minutes.
 She later played doubles with Garcia in the fifth and decisive rubber against Plíšková and Barbora Strýcová, which they lost 5–7, 5–7, enabling the Czechs to win the Fed Cup for the fifth time in six years.

 In December, Garcia and Mladenovic were named the doubles ITF World Champions of 2016.
 Mladenovic ended the year ranked No. 42 in singles, and tied No. 2 in doubles (with Garcia).